 Tolerance – San Diego DUI Attorney Prosecutor’s theory of one’s ability to adapt or maintain her or his behavior to disguise effects of alcohol.

-Underage DUI “Zero Tolerance Law” – Anyone in San Diego less than twenty-one years of age with BAC of 0.01% or more charged with California Vehicle Code Section 23136 offense.
+Underage DUI “Zero Tolerance Law” – Anyone in San Diego under 21 years of age with BAC of 0.01% or more charged with California Vehicle Code Section 23136 offense.
 Underage drivers with BAC of 0.05% or more charged with California Vehicle Code Section 23140 offense.
 Driving privilege suspended for one year if DMV properly establishes issues including: (a) BAC is .01% or higher or (b) refusal to take the preliminary alcohol screening (PAS) test.

 Under Influence – Under the influence of intoxicating liquor happens when the drinking of alcohol affects one’s physical and mental abilities such as to impair, meaning one no longer has ability to drive a vehicle with caution characteristic of a sober person of ordinary prudence under the same or similar circumstances.
 Accused need not have BAC level of .08% to allegedly be under the influence.
 If a driver provides a reading at legal limit at time the test was taken, and if the test was given within 3 hours of the time of driving, then trier of fact may presume or infer the driver is under the influence at time of driving, but such presumption or inference is rebuttable.
 [California Vehicle Code § § 23152(b) and 23610(a)(3)] The manner in which vehicle is driven can be relevant, but not necessarily determinative.

 Vehicle – Motorized vehicle, car, truck, motorcycle.
 DUI conviction may happen upon driving an ATV, a golf cart, a tractor, a snowmobile, motorized scooter, motorized wheelchair or motorized bike.